rishabhgupta54/rishabhgupta54/README.md

 - Delivered numerous projects ahead of schedule with an average client rating of 4.8/5.

 💬 **Client Testimonials:**
-- "Rishabh’s expertise in PHP, Laravel, API Integration, and JavaScript helped us revamp our entire web platform, enhancing performance and user experience significantly." - Steven Tsokanos
+- "Rishabh is a great person to work with.
+He is serious, communicative and dedicated to the work.
+He has been working on our project for several months and we will continue to keep him on.
+I would recommend him to prospective employers" - Steven Tsokanos
 - "Delivered a high-quality e-commerce solution that exceeded our expectations.
 Highly recommend!" - Mian Saifi

 🌟 **Professional Attributes:**